yesnik/symfony-guides/forms.md

 symfony console make:form
 ```

 Call the class, `UserRegistrationFormType`.
-This will ask if you want this form to be bound to a class.
+This will ask if we want this form to be bound to a class.
 That's usually what we want, but it's optional.
 Bind our form to the `User` class.

-### Method 1.
-With using data_class
+## Method 1.
+Create form using `data_class`

 Create `src/Form/ArticleFormType.php`: